 Where to catch Blacknose Shark

 The blacknose shark can be found along both insular and continental shelves in the Atlantic from Brazil up to North Carolina, the Gulf of Mexico, the Caribbean, and the Bahamas.
 They prefer areas with beds of marine vegetation, coral debris, and sand flats.
 Those living off the southern coast of the U.S. area are seasonal migrators, spending summers in the north and winters in the south.
 Blacknose sharks in the Gulf of Mexico also have the same migratory pattern.
 Adults tend to stick to deeper waters that are up to 210 feet deep, whereas juveniles prefer shallows that are up to 30 feet in depth.

 The following are habitats where you can catch Blacknose Shark:

 - Baitfish Schools

 - Rocky Sea Floor

 - Tidal Flats

 How to catch Blacknose Shark

 As with most other sharks, attracting them with chumming is a must.
-Use a 5-gallon bucket filled with two bloody fish to attract them, then try spin-casting or fly fishing with light tackle baited with cuts of bloody fish.
+Use a 5-gallon bucket filled with two bloody fish to attract them, then try spinning-reel or fly fishing with light tackle baited with cuts of bloody fish.
 Wait for the shark to take the bait, then reel them in as the hook sets in its mouth.
 Once the hook is set, keep the line tight so keep the shark from diving deeper.
 Anglers should keep the boat’s motor running so they can move the boat quickly away from the shark, if needed.

 The following are effective fishing methods and techniques for catching Blacknose Shark: